dlops-io/mega-pipeline/transcribe_audio/README.md

 🎙️ &rightarrow; 📝

-In this container you will implement the following:
+In this container, you will implement the following:
 * Read audio files from the GCS bucket `mega-pipeline-bucket` and folder `input_audios`
-* Use the Google Cloud Speech to Text API
+* Use the Google Cloud Speech-to-Text API
-* Save the transcribed text as text file in bucket `mega-pipeline-bucket` and folder `text_prompts` (use the same file name and change extension to .txt)
+* Save the transcribed text as a text file in bucket `mega-pipeline-bucket` and folder `text_prompts` (use the same file name and change extension to .txt)

 ### Project Setup